TechCohort14/TA200-NFAR-Intermediate-Automation/13-more-on-objects.md

 - The `delete` operator removes a property from an object.
 - The `in` operator check if a property exists in an object.

 A great way to think of objects is to compare them to objects in real life.
-The following example shows the coorlation between an inobject in the real world and objects in JavaScript.
+The following example shows the coorlation between an object in the real world and objects in JavaScript.

 ![js-object-example](assets/js_object2.png)